datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

 print(_)
 ```

-> No need to match libc versions.
->
 > `rax` and `rdx` were reset before shellcode run; use `dl` and `al` to reduce payload.

 29 bytes: